KohDingYuan/portfolio/README.md

     <strong>Store Incharge [National Service]</strong> | Dec 2019 – Aug 2021
     <br><em>Republic of Singapore Air Force, Singapore</em>

-	<p class="details-decription">As part of the infrastructure team, I managed external contractors to ensure smooth project execution and adherence to timelines.
+	<p class="details-decription text-justify">As part of the infrastructure team, I managed external contractors to ensure smooth project execution and adherence to timelines.
 Additionally, I supported the unit's procurement processes, raising purchase requisitions and assisting in finance audit processes as a member of the finance team.
 My contributions helped ensure the efficient operations and resource management of multiple logistical aspects within the unit.</p>

 	<details>
 		<summary>Achievements</summary>